MiroKeimioniemi/bta-campaign-website/README.md

 questions about their social media usage designed to make them reflect on the positives and negatives of social media and seeing how they are doing with respect to the time they consider healthy and productive.

-Submitting the form visualizes the daily average social media usage in a pie chart with sleep being in blue, productive and healthy social media usage in orange with the actual usage time exceeding it in red and the remaining waking time in green.
+Submitting the form visualizes the daily and lifewide average social media usage in a pie chart with sleep visualized in blue, productive and healthy social media usage in orange with the actual usage time exceeding it in red and the remaining waking time in green.

 If the visitor's social media usage does not exceed their ideal for healthy and productive social media time, they get a message congratulating them for being on top of their social media usage, whereas if they fail to